miltoncandelero/pixi-elementals/source/includes/_13-recipes-lazy-loading.md

 I will not explain how the loading bar was made.
 If you need to refresh how to put stuff on screen check [that chapter again](#putting-stuff-on-screen).

-Those events don't look exactly like the other events we saw in the [Interaction section](#getting-interactive) and that is because _Loader_ uses their own kind of events called _signals_ or _minisignals_ however they work quite similarly to regular events, the big difference is that each _signal_ is only good for one kind of event and that is why we don't have a string explaining what kind of event we need and instead we have two objects `onProgress` and `onComplete`.
+You will see that the constructor calls an `async` function and is forced to use the `.then(...)` method, that is because constructors can never be async.
+You might have realized that we just downloaded _all_ our assets at the same time, at the very beginning of our game.
+This is has the benefit that once we leave that loading screen we will never need to download anything else ever again, however we forced our user to stay some time waiting and users nowadays don't like waiting.
+To remedy this we can take a different approach: we just load the bare minimum needed for the current screen and let the rest download in the background.
+We take advantages of the bundles and make one bundle per _scene_ and we make sure each scene knows how to load it's own bundler and notify to any external viewer the status of the load.

-<aside class="info">You might have noted that I used only <code>Graphics</code> to make my loader progress bar.
+<aside class="warning">You might have noted that I used only <code>Graphics</code> to make my loader progress bar.
 This is because if I were to use assets I would need a loader for the loader assets and that would mess with the space-time continuum.
-However, should you want your loader to have assets you can reference them directly by URL (<code>Sprite.from(urlHere)</code>) or make your loader... loader and indeed destroy space-time itself.</aside>
+However, should you want your loader to have assets you can reference them directly by URL (<code>Sprite.from(urlHere)</code>) but make sure you call <code>Asssets.init(...)</code> before that, otherwise <code>Assets</code> will auto-initialize itself and your loader will break with a cryptic warning.</aside>

 ## How to easily use your loaded Sprites and Sounds?